baxianwang/learnGit2/README.md

 Would like to learn more on git merge and git rebase.
 If we move repo master one more step, what happen?
 Keep moving

+Would like to try merge again with tools.